smal1378/Bank-3992/README.md

 # Bank-3992
-This is a simple bank project, just for learning programming in python and collaborating with github :)
+This is a simple bank project, just for learning programming in Python and collaborating with Github :)

-## blah blah blah